f-patellis/ECTI-P_vs_LCDM/README.md

 # ECTI-P vs ΛCDM — Late-time, background-only extension
-FAIR k=5 comparison with Planck compressed 3D (and optional lensing) This repository contains a referee-grade Jupyter notebook implementing a fair comparison between the standard ΛCDM cosmological model and ECTI-P, a phenomenological late-time extension of the background expansion.
+FAIR k=5 comparison with Planck compressed 3D (and optional lensing) ECTI-P is a purely phenomenological, late-time background-only extension, not derived from a specific fundamental theory.
+This repository contains a referee-grade Jupyter notebook implementing a fair comparison between the standard ΛCDM cosmological model and ECTI-P, a phenomenological late-time extension of the background expansion.
 The analysis is designed for full reproducibility, academic scrutiny, and direct inspection by referees.